supremeimposter/My-Vault/DiscreteMathematics/Propositional-Logic/Implication.md

 ## Equivalent forms of "If P, then Q"
+$$
+P \rightarrow Q
+$$

 ![[Pasted image 20230909100505.png]]
+- For q, it is sufficient that p
+- For p, it is necessary that q
+- Whenever p, then also q
+- q, provided that p

 - P only if Q => $P \rightarrow Q$
 	- P happens only if Q happens.